smartclean/smartclean.github.io/docs/vcs_pc.md

 nav_order: 3
 ---
 # Usage Monitoring Solution
-*This solution generates a Work Order when the number of people entered the enclosed location reaches a threshold*
+*This solution generates an Alert when the number of people entered the enclosed location reaches a threshold*

 ## How does this Solution work
 To activate our Usage Monitoring Solution, the following steps are required.